Answers to exercises and questions in Java Course Material

 Answers To Exercises In Getting Started With Java

-Here are the answers to exercises given in Getting Started With Java Course materials.
+Here are the answers to exercises given in Getting Started With Java Course Material.

 1. Write a program to take a number from user and display whether it is perfect number